arkeyme/devops-school-15-k8s-Third-Homework/Part2/README.md

 So, we just need to create StatefullSet from this.

 At first, it will be good if we have secret to store variables in it.
-Let's create this:
+Let's create one:

     k create ns minio
     k create secret generic --from-literal=MINIO_ROOT_USER=AKIAIOSFODNN7EXAMPLE --from-literal=MINIO_ROOT_PASSWORD=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY minio-secret -n minio